 EPITROPE

-An epitrope is defined as, “a figure of rhetoric that consists in conceding something that can be disputed, in order to give more authority to what one wants to persuade” (Littré, Epitrope), see Concession.
+An epitrope is defined as, “a figure of rhetoric that consists in conceding something disputable, in order to lend more authority to one’ argument” (Littré, Epitrope), see concession.

 P is obviously wrong:

-The embedding of P in a concessive structure, assigns P to the opponent, whether he wants to endorse it or not:
+Embedding P in a concessive structure, assigns P to the opponent, whether he wants to endorse it.

-About a writer whose stylistic qualities have just been discussed in a rather negative way:
+Regarding a writer whose stylistic qualities were just discussed negatively:

 I’m prepared to consider him a good stylist, but he doesn’t know what a plot is.

-Irony can also arise from the exaggeration of the position granted:
+Irony can also arise from exaggerating the position granted:

 I may have visions, but I also have some hard evidence.